open-dynaMIX/simple-mpv-webui/README.md

 ```

 #### audio-devices (string)
 Set the audio-devices used for cycling.
-By default it uses all interfaces it
+By default it uses all interfaces MPV
-finds.
+knows of.

 You can see a list of them with following command: